This foundation degree provides a broad perspective of working with children through early childhood up to eight years of age.

 You will gain a sound understanding of the diverse contexts in which young children develop and learn.
-This course is delivered one day a week and aimed at those working in a variety of early settings.
-These include children’s centres, pre-schools, nurseries, children’s health services (such as speech and language therapy) and in social services early childhood centres.
+This course is delivered one day a week and is aimed at those working in a variety of early years settings.
+These include children’s centres, pre-schools, nurseries, infant schools, children’s health services (such as speech and language therapy) and in social services early childhood centres.

 The University of Chichester is the awarding institution for this qualification.

 – Be employed or doing voluntary work in an early years childcare setting for a minimum of 12 hours per week

 – Have the support of their employer or voluntary setting (unless self-employed, for example childminders)

 – Have suitable GCSEs

 – Have a full Level 3 early years qualification (for example NVQ 3 in Children’s Care Learning and Development, BTEC National Diploma in Children’s Care, Learning and Development, Level 3 Diploma in Children for the Children and Young People’s Workforce or an Advanced Apprenticeship in Early Years, CACHE DCE) or an A Level programme

 – Attend an interview Accreditation of Prior Learning (APL) or Accreditation of Prior Experiential Learning (APEL) will be considered.

 This course will develop your skills in the study of childhood from psychological, historical, cultural, sociological, social policy and philosophical viewpoints.
 Delivered through a combination of taught sessions and employer-supported work-based learning, this programme is designed to support your development as an early years practitioner.

 This intermediate level study can also provide headway towards gaining a full degree in Early Childhood Studies, becoming an Early Years’ Teacher or Qualified Teacher Status (QTS).
 This course feeds into the BA top-up in Early Childhood which is also offered at HSDC.